 Let’s start from the top…

-What are negative interest rates?
-Negative interest rate policy is when a central bank, like the BoE sets its target nominal interest rate at less than zero percent.
-Countries, including Japan and Sweden, have already established negative interest rate policy but the UK is yet to do so.
+A negative interest rate policy is when a central bank, like the BoE sets its target nominal interest rate at less than zero per cent.
+Countries, including Japan and Sweden, have already established a negative interest rate policy but the UK is yet to do so.

 However, the UKs large trade deficit and huge import industry will be adversely affected by the negative impact on the value of sterling resulting from a further rate cut.
 The B of E is faced with a tricky balancing act, caught between the desire to encourage investment and spending without damaging industries that rely on a strong pound.